571730/DAT110-Exam-DistSys/distributedSystems.md

 The server will decrypt this message using its private key, and store the key sent by the user.
 Both parties now have a identical key that can be used for symmetrical encryption.

 In TLS the server will also respond to the TLS-hello request with a TLS-certificate.
 This certificate will confirm the identity of the server.
 These certificates are distributed and verified by third-parties.

+## 8 - Cloud Computing
+Explain the following cloud service models:
+- Infrastructure as a service
+- Platform as a service
+- Software as a service

+### Infrastructure as a service
+This is where a vendor provides computing resources to the consumer.
+Examples of such services includes:
+- Amazon Elastic Compute (EC2)
+- Google Compute Engine
+- Azure VM

+This kind of service can provide the compute capabilities when you need them without any upfront investment.
+It can also quickly scale to your needs.

+### Platform as a service
+This is a cloud service that provides a platform that the consumer can use to build and deploy software.

+It is a model in whick a third-party provider hosts application development platforms and tools on its own infrastructure and makes them availible to customers over the internet.

+Examples include:
+- AWS Elastic Beanstalk
+- Google App engine
+- Heroku

+### Software as a service
+A software distribution model in which a third-party provider hosts applications and makes them availible to customers over the internet.

+Examples:
+- Google Docs
+- Netsuite